Changissnz/selfinterest/README.md

 description can be made for the self of a middle or low socio-economic class.
 However, to clarify, mannerism is the representation of the respective civilization's cultural hallmark.
 There are elitist elements attached to mannerism.
-The self, by default connected to a physically independent being, does not inherit knowledge of the manner, only perhaps a compass of morality that accepts the manner.
+The self, by default connected to a physically separate being, does not inherit knowledge of the manner, only perhaps a compass of morality that accepts the manner.
 The style is a cultural design, and so too must be the manner because the manner is a preferred style for the conceptual ideal